DEPARTMENT OF UNIVERSITY STUDIES

 This course is typically only offered in the spring semester.
 The course consists of one plenary lecture for 240 students ranging from freshman to seniors, plus one two-hour seminar for sections of 30 students each.
 Instructors will attend the plenary lecture and receive two units of compensation for each two-hour seminar section they teach.

 Each instructor has a responsibility to:

-- Participate in the ongoing refinement, modification, evaluation, and expansion of Freshman Learning Communities;
+- Participate in the ongoing refinement, modification, evaluation and expansion of the leadership program

-- Serve as a mentor for the student leader (Peer Mentor) teaching with you;
+- Serve as a mentor for the student leader teaching with the instructor

 - Attend monthly department meetings

 - Attend two UNIV 238 instructor meetings prior to each semester teaching (July and August for fall semesters, November and January for spring semesters)

 To be recommended for appointment, the candidate must have:

 - At least a Master’s Degree from an accredited program in student affairs, counseling, or related field

 - At least one year’s experience coordinating, directing, or teaching in a program or course in higher education that involves student development